aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

     The message should show the correct size, input, output, and total time according to how the program ran.
 Make sure you use the same wording of the output above or you may lose points.
 You may use the following code.

     ```java
     // `bytesCopied` is the actual number of bytes copied.
+You may need to use `long` type to avoid overflow.
     // `input` and `output` are Path in step 3.
     // `startTime` and `endTime` are the System.nanoTime() before and after the copy function.
     System.out.printf("Copied %d bytes from '%s' to '%s' in %f seconds\n",